whiteblock/gossipsub-testing/README.md

 # Eth2 - LibP2P Gossipsub Testing

 ### Overview
-The purpose of this initiative is to test the performance of the libp2p gossipsub implementation.
+The purpose of this initiative is to test the performance of Libp2p gossipsub protocol implementations.
 With time constraints present in Eth2, it is important to verify that messages will be able to be disseminated throughout the network in a timely manner.
 This effort is supported by an [Eth2.0 Grant co-funded by the Ethereum Foundation and ConsenSys](https://blog.ethereum.org/2019/08/26/announcing-ethereum-foundation-and-co-funded-grants/).

 ## Community Feedback